 Throughout the year, we organise visiting authors and poets to come and work with our students and some such sessions have resulted in publication of students’ work.
 This gives our students a tremendous sense of achievement, allowing them to write for a real audience and with a real purpose.

 As an enthusiastic and dynamic department, we become involved in various activities throughout the year.
-These include dressing up as famous literary characters for World Book Day, celebrating National Poetry Day; raising money through Readathon; and participating in the Carnegie Award.
+These include celebrating World Book Day and National Poetry Day; raising money through Readathon and participating in the Carnegie and Kate Greenaway Awards.